Jordi Miralda Escudé

 Research interests

 I enjoy searching for physical explanations of what we observe in the Universe.
 My interests range over the formation of galaxies and their large-scale distribution, gravitational lensing and dark matter in the Universe, the intergalactic medium, and black holes in galactic nuclei.
 For many years I have focused on the large-scale distribution of intergalactic gas probed by absorption spectra in quasar spectroscopic surveys, which reveals crucial clues on both the initial conditions of the Universe and the formation of galaxies.
-At present I am looking at various techniques to inquire on the nature of dark matter, among them the observation of extremely magnified high-redshift stars close to the critical curves of clusters of galaxies acting as gravitational lenses, the study of tidal streams of stars left by stellar systems orbiting the Milky Way galaxy, and several techniques to detect axion waves as a highly promising dark matter candidate.
+At present I am looking at various techniques to inquire on the nature of dark matter, among them the observation of extremely magnified high-redshift stars close to the caustic curves of clusters of galaxies acting as gravitational lenses, the study of tidal streams of stars left by stellar systems orbiting the Milky Way galaxy, and experimental techniques to detect axion waves as a highly promising dark matter candidate.

 Selected publications